The Importance of Self-Care in Senior Living

 Take Care of Your Body Each Day

 So much of self-care is making sure that you’re feeling healthy enough to do the things that make you thrive day-to-day.
-We understand that everyone who joins the Revel Creek community will have a unique set of healthcare needs and medical resource requirements, which is why we’ve made sure members will have access to the care they need both now and potentially later in life.
+We understand that everyone who joins the Ridge Creek community will have a unique set of healthcare needs and medical resource requirements, which is why we’ve made sure members will have access to the care they need both now and potentially later in life.

 We will offer a full continuum of care services if, and when, they’re needed that includes Heritage Homecare, Assisted Living, Memory Care, Skilled Nursing and rehabilitation services available on the Heritage Community campus.
-For residents of Revel Creek, those services will be included under the terms of your Life Plan agreement.
+For residents of Ridge Creek, those services will be included under the terms of your Life Plan agreement.

 Self-care also means making sure you have options for health and wellness activities that fall outside medical care.
 Take a fitness class to help promote strength, cardiovascular stimulation and mobility, or try something a little off the beaten path like a Tai Chi or Cardio Drumming class.
 It feels incredible to remind yourself of what your body is capable of.
 It feels even better when you’re motivated by a community of neighbors who are also working toward fitness goals of their own.

 The foods you consume play such a huge role in how your body feels and functions each day.
-Revel Creek will have a chef trained at the prestigious Culinary Institute of America who is committed to locally sourced foods, and will supervise the creativity and nutritional quality of every dish you’re served.
+Ridge Creek will have a chef trained at the prestigious Culinary Institute of America who is committed to locally sourced foods, and will supervise the creativity and nutritional quality of every dish you’re served.

 This 360-approach to your physical health strives to make sure all the pieces are there to help you feel your best each and every day.